sushibagel/PoE-Mechanic-Watch/README.md

 If at any time the script freezes right click the icon in the System Tray and click "Reload".
 This will restart the script and in many cases resolve any problems.

+If clicking the "View Log" button isn't taking you to the correct path, this is likely due to because you opened the script prior to having your client open.
+Once your client is open click the "Reload" button and it should work as expected.

 Additional Notes:
 New hideouts can be added to the Hideout menu by editing the "HideoutList.txt" and typing in the hideout name on a new line.